efnats/chiagarden/README.md

 Once you have installed ChiaGarden, use it to ensure all drives containing plot files are labeled with a unique label pattern (default: CHIA-[serialnr]).
 The chiainit tool can be used to (re)label available drives in your system.
 Relabeling a drive is a non-destructive action and will not delete any data on the drive.

 Refer to the instructions in each directory for further configuration and usage information.
-## Contributing
+## Reaching out
 Contributions to ChiaGarden are welcome.
 Feel free to submit pull requests or open issues to improve the tools and make them more useful for the Chia farming community.
+Currently the best way to reach out is here via filing a github issue or using the [thread I created at chiaforum.com](https://chiaforum.com/t/chiagarden-a-toolkit-for-post-farming-on-linux/20919)

 ## License
 Chia Garden is released under the MIT License.
 See the LICENSE file for more information.